 Troth Yeddha' Dance Group

-The Troth Yeddha' Dance Group is a student dance dance club that performs Athabascan songs and dances.
+The Troth Yeddha' Dance Group is a student dance club that performs Athabascan songs and dances.
 Everyone is invited to participate.

 Advisor: Carol Murphrey (Rural Student Services) 474-6616

 Group of students with intentions and ideas for a positive change in politics.
 Everyone is invited to attend the meetings.